gaurs/sb-mongo-oapi/README.md

 # Springboot, MongoDB and OpenAPI

 A sample springboot application with MongoDB as backend created to demonstrate the usage of [OpenApi](https://swagger.io/specification/).
-In short a weekend well spent :)

 ## MongoDB setup